-The Most Beautiful Places in Washington State
+The Most Beautiful Places to Visit in Washington

 Tucked inside Snoqualmie National Forest, Mt.
 Baker is a 10,781 feet tall active volcano that provides excellent snow (amongst other things) for your winter sport of choice.
 Skiers and snowboarders will probably want to head straight to Mt.
 Baker Ski Area, while the rest of us can simply marvel at the natural beauty of the third highest mountain in Washington State.